SoftInstigate/restheart-blog-example/README.md

     $ curl -u admin:changeit -i -X PUT http://127.0.0.1:8080/data/blog -H "Content-Type: application/json"
     $ curl -u admin:changeit -i -X PUT http://127.0.0.1:8080/data/blog/posts -H "Content-Type: application/json"

+## Run with docker

+This is the simplest option.
+There's a docker-compose.yml which starts both RESTHeart and MongoDB as Docker containers.

+   $ docker-compose up

+The `docker` folder contains specific configurations for docker.

+You still have to initialize the database.
+If docker run directly on Localhost (Linux box) then the above curl commands works, otherwise if you are running with docker-machine you'l probably have to change the IP to 192.168.99.100

+   $ curl -u admin:changeit -i -X PUT http://192.168.99.100:8080/data/blog -H "Content-Type: application/json"
+   $ curl -u admin:changeit -i -X PUT http://192.168.99.100:8080/data/blog/posts -H "Content-Type: application/json"

 <hr></hr>

 _Made with :heart: by [The SoftInstigate Team](http://www.softinstigate.com/).
 Follow us on [Twitter](https://twitter.com/softinstigate)_.